Trouble Understanding Speech

 • Your phone and TV audio can be streamed via Bluetooth directly to your hearing aids.

-• Some hearing aids will automatically adjust the volume and other settings depending on the level of background noise in your environment.
+• Most advanced hearing aids will recognize the listening environment you're in and automatically adjust the volume and other settings depending on the level of background noise in your environment

 • Rechargeable hearing aids may help if you struggle to change batteries due to poor vision or dexterity.